Outstanding against the odds Conference:

 Practical tips from great schools

-We looked at over 100 schools, to bring you 5 that have achieved excellence in tough circumstances.
-We've met the heads, visited their schools and there is a lot to learn from them.
+We looked at over 100 schools, to bring you 4 that have achieved excellence in tough circumstances.
+It’s not just theory — it’s practical, inspiring, and grounded in real school experience.

 Learn with your SLT